Priority rules – driving licence theory

 • Same as the obligation to give way, only you have to stop regardless of whether you think it is necessary.

 • You are not permitted to move slowly forwards, you have to come to a complete stop (a few seconds is often enough).
+Not respecting the obligation to stop is a serious violation.
+You can lose your licence if you continue creeping forwards instead of stopping.

 • If there is a queue, each car must still come to a stop at the stop line.
 Immediately following the car in front of you is not permitted.